 -

-Maintaining the WashG1 requires regularly emptying the dirty water tank, pulling and rinsing the debris tray and rollers to prevent odors, and replacing the rollers roughly every six months, so upkeep is more hands-on than a traditional dry vacuum but still manageable for most users.
+Maintaining the WashG1 involves regularly emptying the dirty water tank, pulling and rinsing the debris trays and rollers to prevent odors, and replacing the rollers roughly every six months, so upkeep is more hands-on—and sometimes nastier and more tedious—than with a basic dry vacuum, though manageable for most users.